wenxiaojin2008/wenxiaojin2008.github.io/README.md

 10.Yanxu Liu, Wenheng Wu, Xiaojin Wen.
 Urban process and its eco-environmental impact in Shanxi-Shaanxi-Inner Mongolia energy.
 Geographical Research, 2013, 32(11): 2009-2020
 11.Fusheng Hu, Ziqian Song, Pu Wu, Xiaojin Wen.
 Qiandao Lake: to develop tourism and enrich people in Qiandao Lake.
 China Tourism News, 2017-12-18.
 12.Liu Junsheng, Li Cui, Tao Jinqing, Ma Yaofeng, Wen Xiaojin.
 Spatiotemporal coupling factors and mode of tourism industry, urbanization and ecological environment: A case study of Shaanxi, China.
 Sustainability, 2019, 11: 4923.
-Doctoral Dissertation:	 The fragility and adaptation of mountain society-ecosystem from the perspective of resilience.
+Doctoral Dissertation:The fragility and adaptation of mountain society-ecosystem from the perspective of resilience.
 ```